 Does New Hampshire allow the use of digital insurance cards?

-At this time, New Hampshire does not accept digital proof of insurance.
-However, it’s the only state where you’re not required to carry auto insurance.
+Yes, you may display proof of insurance on your electronic mobile device.
+However, New Hampshire is the only state where you’re not required to carry auto insurance.
 If you’re in an accident, you will be liable for the associated costs, though.

 What happens if my coverage lapses?